juanfonsecaLS1/netvis-trafficflows/README.md

 ## To consider

+- road hierarchy do not always explain the levels of flow e.g. rat-runs or poorly connected corridors
-- directed networks are trickier (overlapping edges/links)
+- directed networks are trickier:
-- …
+  - overlapping edges/links
+  - a lot more links
+- Temporal component (Daily profiles)
+- OD flows (Where trips go from/to)